krauson/data-analysis/README.md

 This Software receives data (csv files) , studying the data and , performs statistics according to a naive Bayesian model and presents the classification results.

-The accuracy that required from  us is 90% accuracy Our software returns 96.92% accuracy As of this time
+The accuracy that required from  us is 90% accuracy Our software returns 96.92% accuracy As of this time.